withastro/docs/src/pages/en/install/auto.md

 ## 2. Install Dependencies

-If you did not install your project's dependencies using the wizard, you will now need to do so using a package manager like npm:
+If you did not install your project's dependencies using the wizard, you will now need to do so using your preferred package manager:

 ```bash
 # npm